Aidurber/react-picky/README.md

 - `caseSensitiveFilter` - If true options will be returned when they match case
 - `buttonProps` - Additional props to apply the the button component, useful for supplying class names.
 - `selectAllMode` - default: `default`.
 When the mode is `filtered` the Select All won't be hidden when filtering.
+- `clearFilterOnClose` - When set to true filtered options and filtered state will be cleared on close.
+Defaults to false.

 ## Custom rendering